- My Account

 - Get Involved

 * Special arrangements may be made by request.
-Extended loans are also available to Reading teachers and for National History Day projects.
+Extended loans are also available to Reading teachers and for school or special projects.

 Borrowing of Library materials is unrestricted unless the patron has overdue items with bill status.
 The bill status (as established by the automated system) is firm, and unless there is compelling reason to act otherwise, delinquent patrons will be unable to check-out any library materials until their record is cleared.

 Lost library cards may be replaced for a small fee when all outstanding materials are returned.

 The Reading Public Library does not charge overdue fines excepting:

 Patrons must pay replacement cost of lost materials.
 Replacement costs vary.
 A new copy of certain items may be accepted in lieu of payment.
 Speak to a staff member for more informationApproved: 8/14/17

 In order for a public library to be certified in Massachusetts it must meet certain minimum standards of funding and service mandated by the Massachusetts Board of Library Commissioners.
 A public library that does not meet the minimum standards is “decertified” by the Massachusetts Board of Library Commissioners and is not eligible to receive state aid funding, apply for or receive LSTA grant funds, or enter into any contracts with the region to provide supplemental services.

 Massachusetts General Laws (605 CMR 4.01) state that certified public libraries are not required to loan materials to residents of municipalities with decertified libraries.

 This policy aims to address the issue of the fair and appropriate use of Reading tax dollars spent on public library service by limiting the reliance of a municipality with a decertified library on the Reading Public Library and its resources.